 Two years earlier, right after the original DinerDate ended, I started writing the sequel.
 I chose to write something closer to my heart this time, so I moved the setting to Amsterdam and changed the tone of the narrative.
 I wrote about 50 strips over the next few months following the lives of a group of friends, but it felt like something was missing so I left it to gestate and decided that I could probably only ever finish it if I moved to Amsterdam myself.
 Back then I was still living with my parents and had no plans of moving until I finished college.

 Cut to today, my senior year, I have now lived in Amsterdam 8 months running.
 I hadn’t planned on it but the opportunity just sort of presented itself.
 And what’s more, I find what I had written all those years ago to be frighteningly accurate to what I have experienced here so far.

-For one, I wrote about Anna, a foreign exchange student moving in at the start of the story; next thing I end up with roommates that regularly host foreign travellers.
-I actually met two Anna’s, who are not even that dissimilar from the character I created.
-There have even been times where I was able to utter lines from a few strips verbatim in real life.
+For one, I wrote about a foreign exchange student moving in at the start of the story; next thing I end up with roommates that regularly host foreign travellers.
+I actually met two travellers who are not even that dissimilar from the character I wrote.
+There have even been times where I found myself uttering lines from a few strips verbatim in real life.
 Those were surreal moments, where it felt like I was living what I wrote.
-The new direction for DD must have hit even closer to home than I initially thought.

-It’s been an amazing and affirming experience, but it also worries me; I don’t want DD turning into some sort of twilight version of my life.
-Luckily there are still plenty of differences, and it seems my prediction was true, this whole thing has helped me find the voice for the new DD.
-Right now I gotta focus on graduating first (one month to go!), but after that I would like nothing more than to get back into the webcomics game.
+It’s been an amazing experience so far, but it also worries me; I don’t want DD turning into some sort of twilight version of my life.
+Luckily there are still plenty of differences.
+But right now I gotta focus on graduating first (one month to go!), after that I’m jonesin’ to get back into the webcomics game.